● Active Updated: 2026-08-12 Verified: 2026-08-12 ID: segment.skidata.city

 Smart City Parking – Linköping (Sweden) skidata.com/references/smart-city-parking-linkoping

-Example signals: integrated on/off-street parking + EV charging + app touchpoints, ticketless journeys, and improved flow through reduced queues/search traffic (deployment-specific).
+Example signals: integrated on/off-street parking + EV charging + app touchpoints, ticketless journeys, and improved flow through reduced queues/search traffic.
+Independent Swedish trade-media coverage also names Dukaten/Linköping among users of SKIDATA solutions.

 Vialia Vigo – Large-Scale Parking Operations (Spain) skidata.com/references/vialia-shopping-center-parking